Best No-Exam Life Insurance Companies in 2026

 - Stand-out features: Convertible term policies; accelerated death benefit riders; relatively low complaint rates; longer term options (35-40 yrs) not offered by all carriers.

-- Unique offerings: Broad term lengths including up to 40 years; strong underwriting track record; backed by Legal & General for financial stability.
+- Unique offerings: Broad term lengths including up to 35 and 40 years which is uncommon in the industry; backed by Legal & General for financial stability.

 Nationwide

 - Best for: Quick approvals, especially for smaller coverage amounts.
-Rated “best for instant decisions” by Investopedia.(3)
+Instant decisions available on 10- and 20-year term policies for applicants between 21 and 55.

 - Unique offerings: Balance of speed and affordability.